canro91/canro91.github.io/_posts/2020-04-13-ProgramThatSave100Hours.md

 ### Hook

-I work in a project that uses a convention to name branches.
+I work in a project that uses a branch naming convention.
 You need to include the type of task and the task number in the branch name.
-And, every commit message should include the task number too.
-[You can automate that with a hook](https://medium.com/better-programming/how-to-automatically-add-the-ticket-number-in-git-commit-message-bda5426ded05).
-So no more mental burden to include that name, specially when task numbers end up like virus names :D
+Every commit message should include the task number too.
+[You can automate that with a prepare-commit-msg hook](https://medium.com/better-programming/how-to-automatically-add-the-ticket-number-in-git-commit-message-bda5426ded05).
+So no more mental burden to include that task number in every commit message.
+Specially when task numbers end up like virus names :D

 ```bash
 #!/bin/bash